Hey dear friends, hope you’re keeping well!

-- Meanwhile, heat ½ TBSP extra virgin olive oil in a large non-stick frying pan (skillet) on medium-low heat and cook the onions, stirring now and then.
+- Meanwhile, heat ½ TBSP extra virgin olive oil in a large non-stick frying pan (skillet) on medium-low heat and cook the onion, stirring now and then.

-- Prepare the batter: place the milk, silken tofu, mustard, gram flour, nutritional yeast, cornflour, turmeric and black salt (if using) in a large mixing bowl and blend smooth using a hand blender (alternatively use a jug blender).
+- Prepare the batter: place the milk, silken tofu, mustard, gram flour, nutritional yeast, cornflour, turmeric and black salt (if using) in a large mixing bowl and blend smooth using a hand blender.

 - When the potatoes are tender, tip them into the frying pan with the onion.
-Add 1 TBSP extra virgin olive oil and ½ tsp salt.
+Add 1 TBSP extra virgin olive oil, 2 tsp minced garlic and ½ tsp salt.
 Continue cooking for a couple of minutes on medium heat, stirring regularly until the potatoes are fully coated in the oil and salt.
 (They should start to turn a light yellow colour).
 Taste test and add a touch more salt or oil, if needed.

-- Add the potatoes, onions, roasted red pepper and sun-dried tomato slices to the batter in the mixing bowl and stir through.
+- Add the contents of the frying pan, roasted red pepper and sun-dried tomato slices to the batter in the mixing bowl and stir through.

-- Tip into the prepared tin and press it down using a silicone spatula.
-Cook for 30 minutes, or until the omelette is firm to the touch and a skewer inserted through the middle comes out clean.
-Leave to rest for at least ten minutes (it firms up as it cools), then gently run a knife round the outer edge and transfer the omelette to a chopping board.
+- Pre-heat the oven to 200C (180C fan).
+Grease the sides of a 22cm / 9” loose-bottom flan tin and line the bottom with non-stick baking paper.
+Add the omelette mixture and press it down using a silicone spatula.
+Cook for 30 minutes, or until the tortilla is firm to the touch and a skewer inserted through the middle comes out clean.
+Leave to rest for at least ten minutes (it will firm up as it cools), then gently run a knife round the outer edge and transfer the omelette to a chopping board.

 Products used in this recipe: